MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-ready/includes/3-common-operating-models.md

 **Organization:** Organization of people drives a number of operations decisions.
 Do you have a small IT team cover all of your portfolio?
 Are there separate teams dedicated to functions like security, governance, operations?
 Are teams organized around individual workloads?
 Are you bound by rigid third-party compliance standards that are reviewed by an auditor or other compliance bodies?

 **Portfolio scope:** The size of your portfolio and where you focus operations is another important consideration for each operating model.
 Do you manage a large complex multicloud portfolio of workloads?
 Can the portfolio be supported by a single cloud platform?
 Do all of your workloads need to live in a single production subscription?
-Do you focus on workload specific operations with no central support?
+Do you focus on workload-specific operations with no central support?
 Learn more about these terms in the [portfolio hierarchy article](https://docs.microsoft.com/azure/cloud-adoption-framework/reference/fundamental-concepts/hosting-hierarchy?azure-portal=true).

 **Accountability (separation of duties):** When it comes to technology, there's always something that can go wrong.
 That's why few teams sign up for a 100% uptime SLA.
 When things break or aren't performing as expected, who's accountable for taking the call?
 Who's accountable for proactive fixes to minimize outage?
 Who's accountable for cloud economics and ongoing budgets?
 Accountability (and associated access requirements) drives a number of environmental design decisions.